Helioviewer-Project/JHelioviewer-SWHV/docs/jhv-heliocentric-3d-data-interface.md

 ## Placement in JHV

 Product coordinates are expressed in the declared `SOLX/SOLY/SOLZ` basis.
 On loading, JHV uses the observation metadata to rotate them into its Carrington world.
-This placement happens before model geometry is prepared for rendering, so meshes, lines, points, transparency sorting, face winding, and depth all use the same world geometry.
+The same placement is applied consistently to meshes, lines, and points before the scene is displayed.

 The user's subsequent rotation of the JHV scene is a view operation.
 It does not change the product's physical placement.